-In order to configure the machine translation engines, follow these steps:
+To configure the machine translation engines, follow these steps:

 Go to the Windows Azure to access your Microsoft Translator API subscription key.
-Translator Text API offers free tier with 2,000,000 translated characters.
+Translator Text API offers a free tier with 2,000,000 translated characters.

-The free version of Amazon Translate is available for 12 months, afterward, you will need to pay for the number of characters translated.
+The free version of Amazon Translate is available for 12 months.
+Afterward, you will need to pay for the number of characters translated.

 Read more about obtaining your access key needed for Amazon Translate integration.

 To use your Custom Terminology, follow these steps:

 To use Google Translate, you shall have a Google Cloud account with an active billing profile.
 Cloud Translation is priced monthly based on usage.
 Learn more

 To obtain the API key necessary for integration, follow these steps:

 To use AutoML Translation, you shall have a Google Cloud account with an active billing profile.
 Google AutoML Translation is priced monthly based on how many characters you send for translation.
 Learn more